miloszwasacz/wall-projections/docs/installation/index.md

 # Installation

-Wall Projections currently has support for Windows, macOS, and Linux (x64 and ARM64).
+Wall Projections currently has support for Windows, macOS (x64 only), and Linux (x64 and ARM64).

 {: .note-title}
 > Recommended
 >
 > Windows is the recommended platform to use to run *Wall Projections*, due to
 > the ease of installation.

-{:toc}

 ## Download the app